heptarch/heptarch.github.io/drafts/latent.md

 	</div>
 	</figure>

 For instance, if I repeatedly prompt "dream", clouds (often concealing cities) recur constantly; as someone who likes to ideate lofty structures "in the sky", this is totally in character.
-But i
+But the point is that personalization is not only a means of expression—of inflecting prompts with taste—but of *self-insight*.
+This is an unexpected echo of the fact that art can tell us a lot about a person.

+## Conclusion